 Mark Sedra is the President and co-founder of the Security Governance Group (SGG), a consulting firm specializing in security and governance issues in fragile and conflict-affected states, and the Executive Director and co-founder of the Centre for Security Governance (CSG), a non-profit think tank focussed on the study of security sector reform and related issues.
 He is also an Adjunct Assistant Professor at the University of Waterloo and the Balsillie School of International Affairs His current research focuses on the topic of post-conflict state-building with an emphasis on security issues.
 He has conducted research on a number of countries and regions, including Northern Ireland, the Middle East, and the Balkans; however, the bulk of his research in recent years has centred on Afghanistan.

 Mark was formerly (2008-2012) a Senior Fellow at the Centre for International Governance Innovation (CIGI), an independent think tank that addresses international governance challenges, and led the Centre’s work on security sector governance.
 He has been a Research Associate at the Bonn International Centre for Conversion (BICC) a German-based independent think tank specializing in peace and security issues, and a Visiting Research Fellow at the Defence Academy of the United Kingdom.
 He also served as the 2004-2005 Cadieux Leger Fellow in the Canadian Department of Foreign Affairs and International Trade (DFAIT).

-Mark holds an BA in History and Political Science from the University of Toronto, an MSc in the History of International Relations from the London School of Economic (LSE) and a PhD in Political Science from the School of Oriental and African Studies (SOAS) at the University of London.
+Mark holds a BA in History and Political Science from the University of Toronto, an MSc in the History of International Relations from the London School of Economics (LSE) and a Ph.D. in Political Science from the School of Oriental and African Studies (SOAS) at the University of London.

 Mark can help put in context what the security conditions are in any region of the world that your organization is doing work in.
 He can also explain how Canada’s policy towards said region could affect your organization.